 Using Exercise and Kieser to Reduce Your Risk of Bowel Cancer

-Bowel cancer can affect any part of the large bowel, colon or rectum.
-Bowel cancer affects both men and women and individuals of any age, however it is more common in people over the age of 50.
-Bowel cancer is one of the most common cancers, affecting 1 in 13 in Australia and is also the second deadliest cancer.
-However, bowel cancer is one of the most preventable cancers and 90% of bowel cancers can be treated effectively if detected early.
+Bowel Cancer can affect any part of the large bowel, colon or rectum and is a prevalent problem in Australia.
+Bowel Cancer affects both men and women and individuals of any age, however it is more common in people over the age of 50.
+Bowel Cancer is one of the most common cancers, affecting 1 in 13 in Australia and is also the second deadliest cancer.
+However, Bowel Cancer is one of the most preventable cancers and 90% of Bowel Cancers can be treated effectively if detected early.

 A healthy diet and lifestyle is key to reducing your risk of bowel cancer.
-Furthermore, screening for the cancer is important too.
+Furthermore, regular screening for bowl cancer is important too because the symptoms may not be noticable until well-after the cancer appears, especially for those over the age of 40.

-Important factors we can control that reduce the risk of bowel cancer are:
+Important factors we can control that reduce the risk of developing Bowel Cancer are:

 - Quitting smoking